Dragonixj/C-projects/README.md

 ```
 ./file
 ```
+*where file is the name of the code*

 **If you find any issues with the code or have any suggestions for improvement, feel free to submit a pull request or open an issue on the GitHub repository.**